-The consideration paid by Capricorn included the assumption of a royalty payable in respect of the tenements to Redland Plains Pty Ltd (ACN 057 647 275) (Redlands Plains) (a company controlled by Mr Brian Rodan) (Redland Plains Royalty Deed).
+The consideration payable by Capricorn was \$1 and the assumption of a royalty payable in respect of the tenements to Redland Plains Pty Ltd (ACN 057 647 275) (Redlands Plains) (a company controlled by Mr Brian Rodan) (Redland Plains Royalty Agreement).
+A summary of the Redlands Plains Royalty Agreement is provided in section b) below.
+Capricorn also reimbursed MIA for all tenement related costs between 1 January 2021 to the date of completion, a total of \$260,812.